matthewleach/enki/HTML/web-introduction/html-css-intro.md

 * in the same primary folder.
 * HTML files in "html" folder & CSS in "css" folder.
 * in separate primary folders.
-* file structor doesn’t really matter.
+* file structure does not really matter.

 ---